|

 Interim Results |

-All patients were enrolled at a single center outside of the United States with approximately 80% of surgeries performed by the same surgeon, which limits generalizeability of the study results to US patients and US clinical practice.
+Limitations: Results summarized are interim data only.
+The study is a continued follow-up of the premarket cohort with the intent to follow subjects for 10 years post implantation, but only a minimum of 5 years of follow-up data is currently available.
+All subjects were enrolled at a single center located outside the US with approximately 80% of implantations performed by the same surgeon, which limits the generalizability of the study results to US patients and US clinical practice.
 Additional analyses are planned in the final report to assess the risk of revision.

 |